Arbitration and Conciliation

 - Commercial Arbitration: Commercial arbitration is the most common type and is used to resolve disputes between businesses or between businesses and individuals in a commercial context.
 It is especially popular in cases involving contracts, such as those related to partnerships, supply agreements, or construction projects.
 Parties often prefer commercial arbitration because it offers a more streamlined and confidential process compared to traditional litigation, and the arbitrators typically have expertise in the relevant industry.

-- International Arbitration: International arbitration comes into play when parties involved in a dispute are from different countries or when the dispute has international elements.
-It is governed by international arbitration rules, such as those provided by the International Chamber of Commerce (ICC) or the United Nations Commission on International Trade Law (UNCITRAL).
+- International Arbitration: International arbitration is invoked when parties involved in a dispute are from different countries or when the dispute has international elements.
+It is governed by international arbitration rules, only if the parties agree, such as those provided by the International Chamber of Commerce (ICC) or the United Nations Commission on International Trade Law (UNCITRAL).
 International arbitration is essential for resolving cross-border disputes because it provides a neutral forum that is acceptable to parties from diverse legal systems.

-- Labor Arbitration: Labor arbitration is utilized in cases involving labor disputes between employees and employers, often in the context of collective bargaining agreements and labor unions.
+- Labor Arbitration: Labor arbitration is employed in cases involving labor disputes between employees and employers, typically within the context of collective bargaining agreements and labor unions.
 Instead of going to court, parties submit their grievances to a labor arbitrator who specializes in employment and labor law.
 This type of arbitration helps maintain labor peace by providing an efficient mechanism for resolving disputes and upholding the terms of employment contracts.

 - Consumer Arbitration: Consumer arbitration is employed when disputes arise between consumers and businesses, particularly in cases involving standard-form contracts or contracts of adhesion, where consumers have limited bargaining power.
-These agreements often contain clauses requiring arbitration instead of litigation in case of a dispute.
+These agreements often contain clauses that require arbitration instead of litigation in the event of a dispute.
 Consumer arbitration can be controversial due to concerns about fairness and transparency, but it offers a quicker and less expensive alternative to going to court for both parties.

 Arbitration Process